Rooting trees¶

 ctree = toytree.tree(czech, internal_labels="name")

-# set data to label nodes and edges of the unrooted tree
+# set data features to color nodes and edges of the unrooted tree

 colors = {'1': 'red', '2': 'green', '3': 'orange'}